sdsfsag/Dario-AI/Privacy.md

 External services have their own privacy policies.
 Dario AI cannot fully control how third-party services process data on their systems.

-If you want maximum privacy, you should use local features whenever possible and avoid or disable external services if Dario AI provides such options.

 ## Developer Access

 The developer of Dario AI does not have direct access to: